nottmey/server-driven-ui-poc/README.md

 ### Limitations

-- we can't use build_runner since we may not know the output in advance, and we seem to not be able to analyze external dependencies directly
+- We can't use build_runner since we may not know the output in advance, and we seem to not be able to analyze external dependencies directly.
-- we can only define recursive structures like the widget tree inside the same proto file, which forces us to define all widgets in the same file
+- We can only define recursive structures like the widget tree inside the same proto file, which forces us to define all widgets in the same file.
+  Also, widget parameters may also contain nested widget and widget parameter types may also form recursive structures.
+  This forces us to put all generated messages (except enums) into the same proto file.
-- currently we can't differentiate easily whether a parameter is explicitly set to null or just unset, because protocol buffers only know the set/unset semantic (this would be solvable by another level of indirection for every parameter type: using a `oneof` with either the value or a bool which tracks the `explicitly_null` state, which doesn't seem practical)
+- Currently, we can't differentiate easily whether a parameter is explicitly set to null or just unset, because protocol buffers only know the set/unset semantic (this would be solvable by another level of indirection for every parameter type: using a `oneof` with either the value or a bool which tracks the `explicitly_null` state, which doesn't seem practical)
-- currently we only use default values when they are a literal by copying them from their source (when value is optional and unset at runtime); other default values are hard to re-use because of needed imports or using inaccessible constants
+- Currently, we only use default values when they are a literal by copying them from their source (when value is optional and unset at runtime).
+  Other default values are hard to re-use because of needed imports or using inaccessible constants.
-- multiple protocol buffer enums can't use the same names within the same scope, so we have to use pseudo messages as context for their definition.
+- Multiple protocol buffer enums can't use the same names within the same scope, so we have to use pseudo messages as context for their definition.
 In the following example `LEFT` and `RIGHT` can't be reused.
   ```protobuf